Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 In Tizen 6.0, NN Runtime supports control-flow and dynamic tensor that enables voice model acceleration.
 In addition, by providing the NN Compiler front-end for NN Runtime, it can convert well-known models such as Tensorflow and TensorFlow-lite to be used on CE devices with insufficient resources on NN Runtime.

-- NNStreamer ( Neural Network Pipeline )
+- NNStreamer (Neural Network Pipeline)
   - .NET and C APIs supported.
   - Various accelerating hardware and frameworks supported.
   - Implement AI app more easily.
   - Execute AI app more efficiently.

-- NNTrainer ( On-Device Training )
+- NNTrainer (On-Device training)
   - Transfer learning, meta learning, and reinforcement learning.
   - APIs to construct and update neural network layers.

 - NN Runtime
   - Tizen’s default Neural Network inference framework (since v5.0).
   - CPU and GPU mixed acceleration with profiling based optimal scheduling (since v5.5).
-  - Useful features such as Control-flow, Dynamic Tensor, Shape Inference, etc. for speech model support
+  - Useful features such as Control-flow, Dynamic Tensor, Shape Inference, and so forth for speech model support.

 - NN Compiler in Tizen SDK
-  - Support well known ML frameworks, and model formats such as Tensorflow, Tensorflow-lite (preferential), Caffe, ONNX (experimental).
+  - Support well-known ML frameworks and model formats such as Tensorflow, Tensorflow-lite (preferential), Caffe, and  ONNX (experimental).

    **Figure: NN Runtime**